JonathanWatkins/learningaboutdata/index.md

 ---

 ### Group Summary
-This group works on a variety of machine learning, statistics, data science and coding problems.
+This group works on a variety of data science, statistics, and coding problems.

 ### Example Work
 Here is some examples of the type of work carried out by this group.